panosc-eu/panosc/Work Packages/WP6 EOSC Integration/WP6 telco #10.md

 Actions:

-CERIC and ILL should prepare a server for September All should update/comment in order to improve  the use case description
+At least CERIC and ILL should have a server ready for the pilots for September.
+We should all update/comment the use case description in order to improve it.